JoshTheDerf/LDRParser/README.md

  * Support for various encodings.
  * Support for part metas and comment processing.
  * Document the code
- * Make file-searching a bit more foolproof, though it is remarkably fast at the moment.
  * Conversion back to LDR files.
  * Flattening of format, so that the only things stored are those necessary for drawing.
 (Vertices, Indices, and Colors, really.)
 Requires decent knowledge of Linear Algebra and 4x4 Matrices.